STLabs/Articles/articles/TheComponentPattern.md

  A system composed from components.
-Arrows pointing in represent inputs.
-Arrows pointing out represent outputs.
-Outer components called parents process output of inner child components.
+Arrows pointing in represent input.
+Arrows pointing out represent output.
+Outer components called parents process output of inner sub-components.
 This keeps dependencies pointing inward.
 With composition of input made inward, and output outward, no inner component is dependent on an outer component until it is in the context of the system.
 Because the dependencies flow in the direction of composition of the system , the dependencies are inherent in the system itself.

  There are two primary underlying principles: